meeta09/Assignment5/README.md

-# Assignment-5
+# CS648 Assignment5

-I have implemented following concepts in the website:
-* Configure Gulp file for SASS script
-* Creating SASS mixins
-* Sass nested rule to navigate menu and child elements
-* SCSS files: _variables.scss, _navigation.scss, _mixins.scss, _base.scss
+We have configured *Gulp* file for *SASS* scripts and improved functionality by adding SCSS files - _variables.scss, _navigation.scss, _mixins.scss, _base.scss